How to install Fedora on top of ZFS

 OK, now it's time to regenerate the initial RAM disk.
 The following command accomplishes that:

-Ignore the errors it gives you about no such dataset.
+Ignore any alarming messages this command gives you about no such dataset.
 These are temporary error messages because you are in a chroot.

 Unmount mounted file systems inside the chroot, and exit the chroot